Drone944/TerminalTrolly/README.md

 - buy: Proceed to a new webpage where you can review items in your cart along with the total price, enabling you to finalize your purchase.
 - clear: Clear the terminal screen.

 Implementing these commands will make the terminal interactive and functional.
 The "buy" command, in particular, should lead to a webpage displaying your cart contents and total price, facilitating the checkout process.
+The "details" command should open another html page conatining the details of the product corresponding to product ID specified.

 ## **Additional Features**